sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 y = avgo_enhanced['Day 1'].values
 ```

-At this stage i proceed to try and find an optimal solution.
+At this stage I proceed to try and find an optimal solution.
 I try out various regressors.
-I had earlier dropped SVR but at this stage i decided to try **KNeighborsRegressor** and **KNeighborsRegressor**.
+I had earlier dropped SVR but at this stage I decided to try **KNeighborsRegressor** and **KNeighborsRegressor**.
 Both these 2 gave poor results so I decided that I was not going to use them any more.
 I decided to stick with the random forest and decision tree regressor.

 The **DecisionTreeRegressor** regressor gave me an RMSE of **4.68**.